ministryofjustice/peoplefinder/README.md

 A <a href="https://app.geckoboard.com/edit/dashboards/116571" target="_blank">Geckboard dashboard</a> is used for the visualization of various metrics from Peoplefinder.
 These metrics take the form of either pollable endpoints locate under `app/metrics/..` OR pushable/publishable geckboard datasets located under `lib/geckoboardpublisher/..`

-The datasets are scheduled for pushing in `conf/schedule.rb` using the whenever gem and cron installed on the worker instances (production environment only).
+The datasets are scheduled for pushing in Kubernetes Cron Jobs and cron installed on the worker instances (production environment only).

 Once published, datasets are wired up on Geckboard by adding a widget, specifying "Datasets" for the connection type and selecting the published dataset from the list available.